CS-495-Cloud-Robotics-Team/PuppyPi/docs/extend.rst

 - Getting overwhelmed by multiple requests or poor network connectivity
 - Low-quality microphones resulting in poor performance and inability to perform certain commands
 - Horrific battery life
+- More testing on Face Detection, Line Following, Lidar, & Color Detection is needed - specifically, making sure the exit scripts are run and seeing if they can be interrupted.

 Code Style Guidelines
 ---------------------